 Assuming your wisdom teeth are impacted or breaking through the gums, this means there is not enough room in your mouth for the wisdom tooth to emerge and develop naturally.
 This can cause crowding, cavities, gum infection, cysts and more that can damage to your teeth or surrounding structure and can cause considerable pain.

 A patient undergoing wisdom tooth extraction will be provided with a local anesthetic in the infected area.
 Based on patient needs and doctor recommendations, patients may need sedation.
-Sedation will likely require thorough review of your health history to avoid risk of complications.
+Sedation will likely require a thorough review of your health history to avoid risk of complications.

 It may, though it’s not always necessary.
 If you do require stitches, they will likely dissolve on their own after a few weeks.
-On the rare occasions this does not happen, a dental visit will be required to have them removed.
+On rare occasions this does not happen, a dental visit will be required to have them removed.